stuartcrobinson/meilisearch/fj_guides/guide.md

           *   **Search Engine-level (e.g., Meilisearch):** Query stats (count, latency), indexing stats, error rates, task queue length (from engine's `/stats` and `/health` endpoints).
 Orchestrator periodically polls these and stores aggregated/relevant metrics in GMD or a dedicated time-series DB.
           *   **FRR-level:** Request latency, error rates (4xx, 5xx), throughput, cache hit/miss rates (for its in-memory cache).
           *   **Global DB (Supabase):** Query performance, connection count, replication lag.
+These collected metrics are persisted (e.g., in Prometheus) for historical analysis, dashboarding in Grafana, and alerting.
+Crucially, they also serve as primary inputs for the Automated Orchestrator Service.
+The Orchestrator consumes these metrics—either directly from the monitoring system for real-time data or via recent aggregates/peaks stored in GMD fields like current_load_metrics_json, current_engine_load_metrics_json, and current_index_size_gb for quick decision-making—to make intelligent, automated decisions about resource allocation, index placement, and triggering migrations (SIS) to maintain performance SLAs and optimize resource utilization.
       *   **Tools:** Prometheus & Grafana, Datadog, or other managed observability platforms.
       *   **Alerting:** On critical thresholds (`SearchNodeVM` or `FRRNodeVM` down, search engine unresponsive, high error rates from FRR or search engine, full disk, GMD issues, SIS failures).
 PagerDuty, Slack integrations.